 A baseline assessment is the first step in the AT training process and must be completed before a trainer can deliver training services.

+A baseline assessment is provided in person with the trainer and customer at the same location.
+Baseline assessments cannot be provided remotely without a VR3472 approved by the VR director.

+When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, baseline assessments can only be provided with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered:

+in person, remotely, or a combination thereof;

+following health and safety protocols; and

+meeting the customers individual training needs,

+justification for need of the service; and

+verification the customer has agreed to participate in the services as described above.

 If the baseline assessment information is missing from the EAS report or Basic Consultation report, or if the assessment is over one year old, the trainer must contact the VR counselor to obtain a copy of the customer's valid baseline assessment.
 If the customer was not assessed, or if the assessment has expired, the trainer must obtain a valid service authorization from the VR counselor to administer the baseline assessment before training the customer.

 The trainer must document the results of the baseline assessment on the VR2902, Assistive Technology Training: Baseline Assessments.